 Atatürk was a leader of great social and political reform.
 He introduced secularism and improved women’s rights, in addition to reforming language and calendars.
 Now, statues and portraits of his likeness appear all over the country, and the nation falls silent on 10 November each year to mark his death.
 The recent coup attempt in Turkey had multiple causes, but one was a sense of duty among elements of the armed forces to act like guardians of Kemalism.
 This illustrates his continued importance to Turkish life.

-Istanbul is the seventh largest city in the world by population.
-None of the six larger cities have a strong footballing pedigree, so it can be argued that, purely restricted to their local market, Galatasaray can harness a more powerful fan base than almost any club on earth.
+Istanbul is the fifth-largest city in the world by population.
+None of the four larger cities have a strong footballing pedigree, so it can be argued that, purely restricted to their local market, Galatasaray can harness a more powerful fan base than almost any club on earth.
 That’s a huge driving force, and when the team falls below the lofty standards Yen instilled, a backlash typically follows.
 People want answers, and they demand that Galatasaray succeeds in accordance with its founding ethos.